-Selecting different sounds is as easy as pressing the VOICE SELECTOR switches.
+Changing voices is as easy as pressing the VOICE SELECTOR switches.

-Note: The LED indicator inside the selected switch lights to indicate the current voice.
+Note: The LED indicator inside the selected switch lights up to indicate the current voice.

 Note: It is also possible to use two voices at the same time.
-(See # 7 below.)
+(See P. 10).